A3 Problem Solving for Clinical Leaders

 - Critique A3 reports and coach others’ problem solving skills

-Target Audience: Physicians, Advanced Practice Professionals, Nurse Managers and their inter-professional problem solving partners
+Target Audience: Physicians, Advanced Practice Professionals, Nurse Managers, Pharmacists, Social Workers, MPlan Partners and their inter-professional problem solving partners who work as a team in a clinical setting.

 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.